livingingroups/project_metadata/project_metadata/project_metadata.md

 ## How will we use Project Metadata
 Projects will be tagged with metadata available from a specified list available on a Github repository.
 If new metadata needs to be added to a project, that can be passed to Angie(?) and uploaded additionally.
-It will be key to make sure metadata ID from a specified list to that indexing is consistent across file types.
+It will be key to make sure metadata ID from a specified list so that indexing is consistent across file types.
 Hashing could be key to the succes of this.

-When a researcher returns from the field all of their raw data should be uploaded to:
+When a researcher returns from the field, all of their raw data should be uploaded to:
 `/EAS_shared/project_folder/working/UPLOADS/`
 on the server.
 The name of the folder should be your project name.
 The data will only be here temporarily while you are organizing it.
 The **Data Catalog Entry Form** should be updated and sent to Angie.
 This form will contain project metadata.

 This project metadata file should also be linked to a Project README **(add link, future Brendan)**.
 These two files are closely linked, but the information in the `project_metadata` file will be used to link comparisons across all the project datasets over the lifetime of the department.
-For example, say a hypothetical someone wanted to do a ambitious multi-site comparaitve study on white-faced capuchin monkeys in 20 years and wants to see all department data/projects that involves capuchins.
+For example, if someone wanted to do a ambitious multi-site comparaitve study on white-faced capuchin monkeys in 20 years, this system would allow them to see all department data/projects that involves capuchins.

-Imagine someone want to see all the projects/papers that were funded by a particular gran or performed by a person.
+Imagine someone wants to see all the projects/papers that were funded by a particular grant or performed by a person.

-This will able us to connect the dots over the years and make sense of the data without needing to go to that researcher directly.
+This system will able us to connect the dots over the years and make sense of the data without needing to go to that researcher directly.

 ## Where does it go
 A central Github repository TBD and/or on the server.